 The FCA recently enforced new credit card rules to cut down on persistent credit card debt.
 But are they doing enough?
 Quick Loans Express explores credit card debt and whether the new FCA regulations will really help consumers.

-New Credit Card Regulations 2017
+New Credit Card Rules 2018

-Firstly, Credit card firms should suspend a customer’s credit card if they fail to make any repayments.
+- Firstly, Credit card firms should suspend a customer’s credit card if they fail to make any repayments.

-Finally, credit card firms must enable customers to opt out of the automatic credit limit increases on their credit cards.
+- Finally, credit card firms must enable customers to opt out of the automatic credit limit increases on their credit cards.

-Debt charities consider the new credit card regulations a step in the right direction although they warn consumers that it may take time for those who are currently building up persistent debt to see the benefits.
-StepChange claim that these new regulations do not protect new customers from falling into debt in the first place and they argue that more work needs to be done to change the way people use credit cards fundamentally.
+Debt charities consider these updated regulations a step in the right direction towards battling consumer debt.
+However, they warn consumers that it may take time to see the benefits in their personal finances.
+StepChange claims that these new regulations do not protect new customers from falling down the slippery slope into debt in the first place.
+They argue that more work needs to be done to change the way people view and use credit cards fundamentally.
 “The proposals fall short of requiring firms to change the way that they offer credit card borrowing to new borrowers.
 The risk of building up expensive, long term debt remains,” StepChange said.